Shoulder pad (fashion): 1930 to 1945

-In sports, the shoulder pad was invented in 1877 by a Princeton football player and was used in American football.
+The shoulder pad was initially invented in 1877 for American football by a Princeton football player.
+By the second decade of the twentieth century, shoulder pads were appearing in non-athletic menswear.
 In women's fashion, shoulder pads originally became popular in the 1930s when fashion designers Elsa Schiaparelli and Marcel Rochas included them in their designs of 1931.
 Though Rochas may have been the first to present them, Schiaparelli was the most consistent in promoting them during the 1930s and '40s and it is her name that came to be most associated with them.
 Both designers had been influenced by the extravagant shoulder flanges and small waists of traditional Southeast Asian ceremonial dress.
 Costume designer Travis Banton's broad-shouldered designs for Marlene Dietrich also influenced public tastes.

 Soon, broad, padded shoulders dominated fashion, seen even in eveningwear and perhaps reaching a peak of variety in 1935-36, when even Vionnet showed them; Rochas presented high, pinched-up shoulders; and Piguet outdid Rochas by extending his widened shoulders vertically like oars or paddles.
 Amid all this competing extravagance, the widest shoulders were still said to come from Schiaparelli, who hadn't given them up even when they briefly dropped out of favor with designers in 1933.

 War was in the air during this entire period, and fashion reflected it in epaulettes and other martial details, but after World War II began in 1939, women's fashions became even more militarised.
 Jackets, coats, and even dresses in particular were influenced by masculine styles and shoulder pads became bulkier and were positioned at the top of the shoulder to create a solid look that sloped slightly toward the neck.